 There are different ways to get the right HEX color, but if you don’t have any specific graphic software, you can simply use this free website.

-- Save your current settings in a document or a file, so you can easily get them later, if needed.
+- Save your current settings in a document or a file, so you can easily get them at any time

 - Test your changes on your browser inspector before applying them to your live environment.